dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-01/06/20 - Grid Techniques
+03/06/20 - Grid & Colour
-The images above are photos of the new years festival in Wellington 2020 processed with a lightly modified version of the p5.js Pointillism example.

-In this experiment I try a uniform gridding technique using the same masks as my (previous) 'theme' readme.
-I followed along with pheobe's gridding tutorial and this was my result.
-I found the outputs quite satifying to look at because the squares and circles were all in line with each other.
-I especially like the duck output because there is two different shades of grey.
-The light gray in front creates the illusion of water and because I decided to draw my mask in a wave form it really works with the image.
-I will try to add this look into my other images.
-In order to do this I may have to incoporate so photo manipulation.

-In my next experiment I will try a more irregular grid layout.
-I will do this by inputting a crasshatch texture or maybe some stars.
+In this experiment I was trying a combination of the grid and colour technique and this was the result of the two.
+I couldn't get the colour stroke to work with my images, this may have been because I was forcing a grid layout rather than displaying different shapes.
+I was still able to create different stroke weights in my grid which created this 3D look to my pixel images.

 My pixel design consists of:
 Masked: